top of page

 Nicole Cooper confronts the Climate Crisis through her work.
 Active in the solar energy industry and climate organizations, she's experienced how emotions can both motivate and paralyze action.
 Her figurative oil paintings use vibrant colors, energetic brushwork, and the human form to explore humanity as an interwoven, evolving force.
 Through her work she investigates the complex feelings surrounding climate change to create pathways toward connection, understanding, and action.

-In 2025, her work won the People’s Choice Award at the Creative Climate Awards.
+Cooper’s work was a winner of the Fall 2025 Homiens Art Prize and People’s Choice Award at the 2025 Creative Climate Awards.
+In 2026, Chelsea News featured her in "Artist Nicole Cooper’s Work Offers New Ways to Think About Climate."
 Her art and interview were featured in USA Today's 2023 article, "All talk and, yes, action.
 Could conversations about climate change be a solution?"

-A trained Climate Café facilitator and curator with Climate Imaginarium (Governors Island), Cooper is also New York Artists Circle member.
-Her work is held in private collections in the U.S. and Italy.
+A trained Climate Café facilitator and curator with Climate Imaginarium (NYC), Cooper is also a New York Artists Circle member.
+Her work is held in private collections in the U.S. and in Italy.

 NicoleCooper_Studio_Jan2024_V1_web1920.jpg